SovereignCloudStack/standards/Tests/iam/domain-manager/README.md

 The following things are required:

 - two domains for testing
-- a user in each domain with the `domain-manager` role assigned on domain-level
+- a user in each domain with the `manager` role assigned on domain-level
 - a properly configured "`domain-manager-test.yaml`"

 The creation of these resources is described below.